microsoft/pai/pai-management/doc/how-to-write-pai-configuration.md

 - ```clusterid```: The id of the cluster.
 - ```nvidia-drivers-version```: Choose proper nvidia driver version for your cluster [here](http://www.nvidia.com/object/linux-amd64-display-archive.html).
 - ```docker-verison```: The Docker client used by hadoop NM (node manager) to launch Docker containers (e.g., of a deep learning job) in the host environment.
 Choose a version [here](https://download.docker.com/linux/static/stable/x86_64/).
-- ```data-path```: The absolute path on the host in your cluster to store the data such as hdfs, zookeeper and yarn.
+- ```data-path```<a name="data_folder"></a>: The absolute path on the host in your cluster to store the data such as hdfs, zookeeper and yarn.
 Note: please make sure there is enough space in this path.
 - ```docker-registry-info```:
     - ```docker-namespace```: Your registry's namespace.
 If your choose DockerHub as your docker registry.
 You should fill this field with your username.
     - ```docker-registry-domain```: E.g., gcr.io.
 If public，fill docker_registry_domain with the word "public".